eyereasoner/eye2-swipl/README.md

 to fail if the deductive closure at level `n` is not yet stable.

-Variables are interpreted as universally quantified variables except for conclusion-only variables which are interpreted existentially.
+Variables are interpreted as universally quantified variables except for `conclusion ?- premise` conclusion-only variables which are interpreted existentially.

 Queries are posed as `true ?- premise` and answered as `answer(premise_inst)`.